nurul3101/dev-notes/MobX.md

 ## MobX

-### Anything that can be derived from the application state, should be derived.
-Automatically
+### Anything that can be derived from the application state, should be derived, Automatically

 - React renders the application state by providing mechanisms to translate it into a tree of renderable components.
 MobX provides the mechanism to store and update the application state that React then uses